mbakhoff/htmlbasic8/readme.md

 * `DELETE /api/threads/1` would delete the thread with id 1

 A standard practice is to allow additional parameters to the API using request parameters.
-For example, to get only the threads of a specific user, the user id could be passed as a parameter: `GET /api/threads?user=mbakhoff`.
+For example, to get only the threads of a specific user, the user could be passed as a parameter: `GET /api/threads?user=mbakhoff`.
 In case of `POST` requests, the parameters are sent in the request body using the `application/x-www-form-urlencoded` encoding (same as HTML forms).

 ## API security